 You know the ones – projects which relate to regulations, tax changes or compliance.
 And they all seem to have top priority.
 And you know from experience that there are always new mandatory projects waiting to get on the priority list as well.

 While most of the topics from the so-called ‘mandatory’ project are in fact mandatory, there’s almost always room for interpretation on how they need to be implemented.
 All too often, managers use the mandatory elements to push the project higher up the project list and inflate the project budget.

 So make sure you challenge them and don’t let mandatory projects block your strategy execution.

 Tip 3: Perform initial project management tasks first

-Clarify the scope, fix deadlines and understand drivers before you set initiative priorities.
+Clarify the scope, fix deadlines and understand drivers before you set project priorities.

-Make sure you have a process in place involving experienced project managers who can deliver high-level resource estimates in a short time frame.
-These carefully considered estimates are essential to selecting the right projects.
+Make sure you have a process in place and experienced project managers who can deliver high-level resource estimates on short notice.
+These carefully considered estimates are essential to selecting the right projects and programs.

 Tip 4: Watch out for pet projects

 Everyone has their favorite projects.
 I’m sure you do too.
 And it shouldn’t be a problem.
 Unless, of course, it clouds the judgement and the selection process ceases to be objective.